The Resorts Gal Guide to Disney’s Polynesian Village Resort

 Resort Watercraft: Guests can take the resort watercraft launch (behind the Lava Pool and marina) to the Magic Kingdom and the Grand Floridian.
 The boat stops at the Magic Kingdom first, then the Grand Floridian, and then returns to the Polynesian.

 Disney Buses: Guests can take Disney buses from the Polynesian to Hollywood Studios, Disney’s Animal Kingdom, and Disney Springs.
 A transfer bus is provided to Disney’s water parks.
-This bus service is shared with the Grand Floridian.
-So the bus picks up at the Polynesian, then stops at the Grand Floridian before continuing to the destination.
-The Polynesian will be the first resort stop on return from the destination.
+The bus service is shared with the Grand Floridian, so the bus picks up at the Polynesian and stops at the Grand Floridian before continuing to the destination.
+The Polynesian will be the first resort stop on the return trip.
+(See our Polynesian Resort Bus Schedule with Average Times for more details.)

-We have a guide that teaches you how to efficiently use the transportation options at Disney’s Polynesian.
+Our separate guide teaches you how to use the transportation options at Disney’s Polynesian efficiently.
 We consider it the most beneficial guide when planning a trip to this resort.
 You might also like a copy of our Polynesian Village Resort transportation map.

 Recreation at the Polynesian